Choose an electricity or gas retailer and know what to do if things go wrong.

 The guarantee means the supply should be as safe and reliable as a reasonable consumer would expect it to be — within the limits of the retailer's or lines company's control.

 For example, it may be reasonable for a customer to expect their electricity to be supplied at a safe voltage and to not cut in and out.
-But if power is interrupted due to something outside the retailer or lines company's control, eg an earthquake, extreme weather, the guarantee may not apply.
+But if power is interrupted due to something outside the retailer or lines company's control, for example, an earthquake or extreme weather, the guarantee may not apply.

 The supply must also be of an acceptable quality.
 You must be able to consistently use it for the things a reasonable consumer would expect to use gas or electricity for.
-If this guarantee of acceptable quality is breached, you can get your energy retailer to fix the problem.
+If this guarantee of acceptable quality is breached, you can get your energy retailer to fix the problem, or you can contact Utilities Disputes, the free and independent disputes resolution service.

 Common problems